Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Analysis

 \subsection{Correlation with Psychological Factors}

-Previous research on human susceptibility to health and COVID-19 misinformation has been primarily based on questionnaire surveys \cite{scherer2021susceptible, nan2022people, van2022misinformation}.
+Previous research on human susceptibility to health and COVID-19 misinformation primarily relied on questionnaire surveys \cite{scherer2021susceptible, nan2022people, van2022misinformation}.
 These studies have identified several psychological factors that influence individuals' susceptibility to misinformation.
 For instance, analytical thinking (as opposed to intuitive thinking), trust in science, and positive emotions have been linked to a greater resistance to health misinformation.
-Conversely, susceptibility to health misinformation is associated with factors such as conspiracy thinking, religiosity, conservative ideology, and negative emotions.
-In this part, we analyze the correlation coefficients between our modeled susceptibility scores and the aforementioned factors to determine if our results align with previous research findings.
+Conversely, susceptibility to health misinformation is frequently associated with factors such as conspiracy thinking, religiosity, conservative ideology, and negative emotions.
+In this part, we analyze the correlation coefficients between our modeled susceptibility scores and the aforementioned factors to determine whether our results align with previous research findings.

-To achieve this, we compute factor scores for each user in our dataset based on their historical tweets using LIWC Analysis.\footnote{\url{https://www.liwc.app/}.
-We calculate the average value across all the user's historical tweets as the final factor score. \vthree{However, for emotional factors such as anxiety and anger with less frequent appearance, we opt for the maximum value instead to more effectively capture these emotions.}} We primarily consider the following factors: \textit{Analytic Thinking}, Emotions (\textit{Positive} emotions, \textit{Anxious}, \textit{Angery} and \textit{Sad}), \textit{Swear}, \textit{Political Leaning}, \textit{Ethnicity}, \textit{Technology}, \textit{Religiosity}, \textit{Illness} and \textit{Wellness}.
+To achieve this, we compute factor scores for each user in our dataset based on their historical tweets using LIWC Analysis.\footnote{\url{liwc.app}.
+For each user, we compute the final factor score by calculating the average value across the user's historical tweets.
+However, for emotional factors like anxiety and anger, which may appear less frequently, we choose to use the maximum value instead to better capture these emotions.} We mainly consider the following factors: \textit{Analytic Thinking}, Emotions (\textit{Positive} emotions, \textit{Anxious}, \textit{Angry} and \textit{Sad}), \textit{Swear}, \textit{Political Leaning}, \textit{Ethnicity}, \textit{Technology}, \textit{Religiosity}, \textit{Illness} and \textit{Wellness}.
 These factors have been extensively studied in previous works and can be inferred from a user's historical tweets.
-We calculate and plot the pearson correlation coefficients between each factor and the susceptibility predicted by our model in Tab. \ref{tab:corr}.
+We calculate and plot the Pearson correlation coefficients between each factor and the susceptibility level estimated by our model in \tbref{tab:corr}.